TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-ztex-ufm-111/README.txt

   make install-secureip

 This will ONLY work with correct version of ISE installed, and the XILINX variable properly set in the shell.
+For ISE13 it is recommened to use the 'ise' make target and for ISE14 to use the 'planAhead' target.
 To synthesize the design, do

-  make ise
+  make ise (ISE13)

+or

+  make planAhead (ISE14)

 The FPGA can be programmed via JTAG using: